joshbegley/nyt-latest/README.md

 `Explorers have started combing the Weddell Sea for Ernest Shackleton’s Endurance, which sank in 1915.`\
 https://nytimes.com/slideshow/2022/02/19/homepage/searching-for-shackletons-lost-ship.html?searchResultPosition=2

-**After delay, Mikaela Shiffrin competes in a final race for the U.S.**\
+**Mikaela Shiffrin loses a last shot at a medal as the U.S. mixed team falls short.**\
 `The team event includes a mix of men and women competing for their countries in head-to-head races.
-It’s Shiffrin’s final chance for a medal at the Beijing Games.`\
+It was Shiffrin’s final chance for a medal at the Beijing Games.`\
 https://nytimes.com/2022/02/19/sports/olympics/mikaela-shiffrin-mixed-team-skiing.html?searchResultPosition=3

 **What’s left?
 Five final golds, and then the closing ceremony.**\